edfcbz/task-api-rest-spring-360agency-test/README.md

 **(Unit Test)** Status: Technical debt (Not developed)

 ## 📋 DevOps - Review Technical Aspect and Improvement Suggestions
-Is essential implement the concept of devops creating the Continuous Development and Continuous Delivery environment CD/CI, using tools such as Jenkins in conjunction with Quality Gate and Sonar.
-Also create dockerized environments for development and homologation for releases
+Is essential implement the DevOps concept creating the Continuous Development and Continuous Delivery environment CD/CI.
+For this tools such as Jenkins in conjunction with Quality Gate and Sonar will be util.
+Also create development and homologation dockerized environment using Docker or similar tools

 ## 📋 Technical Debt
 As a requirement, the use of the UUID data type was requested as an identifier for the Dealer and Listing entities, however the project used the String type and the **org.hibernate.id.UUIDGenerato** strategy to generate the primary keys.

 ## ⚙️ Documentation Swagger
-* 9 - Open browser and type: http://localhost:/swagger-ui.html (This url will open a page with and example for API use.
+Open browser and type: http://localhost:/swagger-ui.html (This url will open a page with and example for API use.

 ## 🛠️ Building tools